We must get off Russian gas – and it’s not because of Putin or Ukraine

 In 2005, I joined EconGas, a small Central European gas distribution and trading company in Vienna.
 It was also my debut in the gas world and one of the first lessons I learned was that we get most of our gas from Russia.
 This supply agreement was something like the holy grail of the company.
 Just looking at it strangely got you in trouble.
 Further, I learned about how the Russian gas supply infrastructure developed from Siberian fields in the Sixties and that those fields are still the main source of all the gas coming our way.
 Those working on this supply contract proudly gave me great lessons in gas history.

-At some point in time, though, the pressure in the reservoir will begin decreasing and in spite of all stimulation that is being performed shoring up production for another while, it will eventually drop and one day it will become so small that further operation of the field becomes uneconomical.
+At some point in time, though, the pressure in the reservoir will begin decreasing and despite all stimulation that is being performed shoring up production for another while, it will eventually drop and one day it will become so small that further operation of the field becomes uneconomical.
 A field has peaked when production starts this irreversible decline.

-All the fields that a usually producing gas for consumption in Russia and Europe have peaked years ago.
+All the fields that a usually producing gas for consumption in Russia and Europe peaked years ago.
 If one keeps pulling from the bottle, the bottle is eventually going to be empty.
 That means that there is less gas available for sale every year.
-In order to keep gas exports at current levels, Gazprom would have to develop new sources of gas.
+To keep gas exports at current levels, Gazprom would have to develop new sources of gas.
 However, this is not so easy.

 If we assumed that the currently producing fields in West Siberia were undeveloped today (let us just imagine that for a moment) and someone would appraise them for their economic viability today, they would most probably be declared stranded gas.
 What is stranded gas?

 Not every oil or gas field is comparable to the other.
-Basically, every time it’s a calculation of “What’s my cost of finding, lifting, conditioning and transporting the gas to a paying customer” on one side and the “Price I may realistically expect to extract from the customer” on the other side.
+Every time it’s a calculation of “What’s my cost of finding, lifting, conditioning, and transporting the gas to a paying customer” on one side and the “Price I may realistically expect to extract from the customer” on the other side.
 Not very different from a candy store that must always ask itself if a certain product can be bought wholesale, stored, given shelf space and sales force attention for less than it can be sold.
-A simple profitability calculation like very sound entrepreneur makes them on a napkin every day.
+A simple profitability calculation like a very sound entrepreneur puts them on a napkin every day.

 In oil and gas, it’s a bit more complex as both the expected cost and the – price that can be expected from a market – must be guessed over decades.
 We all know what future projections are worth.
 They are bull for the next year – let alone for the next 20 – 30 years.
 However, big energy has developed ways to deal with this and I must admit that if sound methods are being used, this can be done with a great deal of comfort for investors.